 At the same time, why is this act seen as a future event—”He shall grow up before Him as a tender plant … When thou shalt make His soul an offering for sin … He shall see of the travail of his soul and shall be satisfied: by his knowledge shall my righteous servant justify many; for he shall bear their iniquities.”

-Blunted scholars may dismiss this woven mixture of the tenses as some sort of superfluous literary elegance, claiming that nothing is really meant by it.
-This is a great mistake: God makes no purposeless moves.
+We might dismiss this woven mixture of the tenses as some sort of superfluous literary elegance, claiming nothing is really meant by it.
+This would be unwise: God makes no purposeless moves.

-Secondly, if the sins of certain people have been laid on Jesus Christ such that God is completely satisfied with them for the sake of Christ their propitiation, how can these people remain condemned before they believe on Christ?
-It is written, in John 3, that, “he that believeth not is condemned already because he hath not believed in the name of the only begotten son of God?”
-Christians become believers, they are not born that way.
-God’s wrath must abide on anyone who has neglected to believe, and remain on them until they do believe.
+Secondly, if the sins of certain people have already been laid on Jesus Christ such that God is completely satisfied with them for the sake of Christ their propitiation, how can these people remain condemned before they believe on Christ?
+It is written, in John 3, “He that believeth not is condemned already because he hath not believed in the name of the only begotten son of God?”
+(Jn 3:18) Christians become believers, they are not born that way.
+(Ac 3:19) God’s wrath must abide on anyone who has neglected to believe, and it must remain on them until they do believe.
 “He that believeth not the Son shall not see life; but the wrath of God abideth on him.”
-Why aren’t the elect, all those who will eventually believe on Jesus Christ and become heirs of eternal life, justified from birth since Jesus has already died?
-Why and how do the elect become saved when they believe on Christ if God has been conciliated and satisfied with their cases since the crucifixion of Christ on their behalf?
-How could Abraham, Noah, Job and David have been actually justified through faith in Christ before Christ died for them and actually satisfied God’s demands on their sin?
+(Jn 3:36) In this state every unbeliever is alienated from God and without hope.
+(Ep 2:12) Why aren’t the elect, all those who will eventually believe on Jesus Christ and become heirs of eternal life, justified from birth since Jesus has already died?
+Why and how do the elect become saved when they believe on Christ, if God has been conciliated and satisfied with their cases since the crucifixion of Christ on their behalf?
+Similarly, how could Abraham, Noah, Job and David have been actually justified through faith in Christ before Christ died for them and actually satisfied God’s demands on their sin?

 Thirdly, if Jesus has completely saved all those for whom He died, it would appear that the group of people for whom He has died is fixed and defined rather explicitly, since His death is a completed historical fact and not an on-going sacrifice.
-The number of the saved is proportionally small to the whole of humanity and God foreknows each one of them.
 Everyone whose sins were actually laid on Jesus Christ is permanently and eternally safe, and this appears to be a very limited and closed group of people.
 How then is an offer of a propitiation made to all of the people who have ever lived, as plainly done in the text with which we began?

 In a Nutshell